VI. Christology by David P. Scaer (113 pp., published 1989)

 XII.
 The Lord’s Supper by John R. Stephenson (xv + 294 pp., published 2003)

 A comprehensive study of the Lord’s Supper, drawing on scriptural and confessional resources to address key issues in the ecumenical context of the twentieth and twenty-first centuries.
 Stephenson draws richly from the writings of Luther, the Lutheran Orthodox dogmaticians, and modern confessional Lutheran theologians (especially Charles Porterfield Krauth, C. F. W. Walther, Herman Sasse, and Tom G. A. Hardt) in a treatment that is unabashedly Lutheran yet deals openly and forthrightly with new perspectives.

-An excellent description of the biblical view of the end times as well as an historical overview of the various millennial views that have surfaced in the church over the last two thousand years.
-Dr. Stephenson's Eschatology is a breath of fresh air as it expounds the Christian view of the end times, a view which cannot be understood apart from orthodox Christology and incarnation theology.
+An excellent description of the biblical view of the end times as well as an historical overview of the various millennial views that have surfaced in the church over the last 2,000 years.
+Dr. Stephenson’s Eschatology is a breath of fresh air as it expounds the Christian view of the end times, a view which cannot be understood apart from orthodox Christology and incarnation theology.

 III.
 The Holy Trinity by Carl Beckwith (393 pp., published 2016)

 This dogmatic resource is based upon the outline and thought pattern of the Lutheran Confessions.
 The series is strictly and consciously confessional in its presentation of doctrine and its assessment and analysis of modern theological trends throughout the Christian church.